Guru Fundamental Report for DVN

 Below is Validea's guru fundamental report for DEVON ENERGY CORP (DVN).
-Of the 22 guru strategies we follow, DVN rates highest using our Acquirer's Multiple Investor model based on the published strategy of Tobias Carlisle.
-This deep value model looks for inexpensive stocks that could be potential takeover targets.
+Of the 22 guru strategies we follow, DVN rates highest using our Twin Momentum Investor model based on the published strategy of Dashan Huang.
+This momentum model looks for a combination of fundamental momentum and price momentum.

 DEVON ENERGY CORP (DVN) is a large-cap value stock in the Oil & Gas Operations industry.
 The rating using this strategy is 94% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.